Wakoma/Lokal/roles/common/README.md

 ### Network and Firewall

-There are few external networks
+There are few external networks that you want to include if you need access to the services
 - `traefik` - to be able to use traefik labels for routing external traffic
 - `prometheus` - so your service exports monitoring data to prometheus
-- `mysql` - needed to have access to external MariaDB instance
+- `mysql` - gives you access to a MariaDB
+- `postgres` - gives you access to a PostgreSQL instance

 You can export ports but pay attention that you need to allow them in firewall so they can receive to connection from the outside.
 You don't need to export